Terms and Conditions

 All children require a ticket, whether this is free of charge or purchased at a value.
 This applies to all performances including performances where free baby tickets and concessionary children’s tickets are not available.
 Under 16s must be accompanied by an adult.

 For productions made exclusively for children, we offer a free babe-in-arms ticket for babies aged six months or under.
 Please select the 'Adult + Babe' ticket type when booking online, or you can book over the telephone or at the box office counter.
-For productions made exclusively for children, concessionary tickets are also available to purchase for babies and children aged six months and over.
+For productions made exclusively for children, concessionary tickets may also be available to purchase for babies and children aged six months and over.

 For the protection of children, on selected performances and at our discretion, children and infants may not be permitted to attend.
 Performances where an age restriction applies are clearly indicated during the booking process.
 Please ensure that you read all the information that applies to the ticket you are booking, and carry proof of age if appropriate.